obsidianmd/obsidian-help/en/Editing and formatting/Embedding web pages.md

 ---
+aliases:
-aliases: How to/Embedding web pages
+  - How to/Embedding web pages
+  - Iframe
 ---

 Learn how to use the [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) HTML element to embed web pages in your notes.